hchungdelta/Simple_NN_API/NN_v2.0_seq2seq/introduction/LSTM/README.md

 <img src="LSTMadd.gif" width="230">

-To update weights, biases, and also the loss.
+To derive weights, biases, and also the loss.
 Here I only show the forget gate part since the other three equations can be derived in the similar way.

 <img src="LSTM4.gif" width="310">